eagronin/market-basket-prepare/README.md

 temp$customerID = rownames(temp)        # convert rownmaes (customer ID) to a variable
 by_no_days_customer = tapply(temp$customerID, temp$by_customerID, FUN = function(x) length(x))

-barplot(by_no_days_customer, main = "Count of Customers by Number of Days\non Which They Made Purchases"
+barplot(by_no_days_customer, main = "Figure 1.
+Count of Customers by Number of Days\non Which They Made Purchases"
      , ylab = "Number of Customers", xlab = "Number of Days with Purchases" , xlim = c(0.75, 20), ylim = c(0, 1600)
      , frame.plot=FALSE, cex.main=1.5, cex.lab = .8, xaxt="n", yaxt="n", col="blue", pch = 20, type = "o")